w3c/wai-arrm/content/visual-designer.md

 **Example job titles for this role**

-Visual Designer, Web Designer, User Interface (UI) Designer, Graphic Designer
+Visual Designer, Web Designer, User Interface (UI) Designer, Graphic Designer.

-## Visual Design Tasks: Starter List
+## Tasks to get started

-Here is a list of tasks for Visual designers to get started.
-If these design tasks aren't met, your design can cause significant barriers to users.
+Below is a list of tasks for visual designers to get started making your work more accessible to disabled people.
+If these design tasks aren't met, your design can create barriers to users with disabilities.

-This list is taken from the full list of Visual Design tasks

-For all role tasks, see the [<a rel="nofollow" class="external text" href="https://www.w3.org/WAI/EO/wiki/Accessibility_Checkpoint_Full_List%7CAccessibility">Tasks Full List</a>].
+You can also get the full list of [Tasks Involved in Accessibility as a web page](/WAI/planning/arrm/tasks) with other roles, or download the [CSV file](https://raw.githubusercontent.com/w3c/wai-arrm/refs/heads/master/_data/arrm-full-checklist.csv).

 <table>
   <thead>